 A Catering license is a type of food service license that does not offer eating in or delivery/take out.
 It’s generally when one prepares food or drink in one place (a licensed kitchen) in order to serve it at another location (customer’s event).
-Most commonly, a caterer has been hired to prepare certain foods and the services are paid by one individual and the caterer simply takes this food to a predetermined location where it is served.
+Most commonly a caterer has been hired to prepare certain foods, the services are paid by one individual, and the caterer simply takes this food to a predetermined location where it is served.
 Food safety requirements for Catering are the same as other fixed food service licenses available from the division.

-Other License Option - Any licensed public food service establishment may also provide catering services without holding a separate catering license from the division to conduct catering operations.
+Other License Option - Any licensed public food service establishment may also provide catering services without holding a separate catering license from the division.
 Food service businesses should only get a catering license if the only thing they intend to do is cater food.